nrkno/nodecache-as-promised/README.md

 When the factory is created (with or without middlewares), the following methods may be used.

 #### .get(key, config?, fnReturningPromise?)
 Get an item from the cache.
+Returns a Promise.
 ```js
 const value = cache.get('myKey')
   .then(({value}) => {